Fahasor/VehicleBooker/README.md

-# Description
+# Vehicle Booker
-For first this is a project for my university.
-This is a instrument that can be used to easly add booking posibility for some transportation unit.
+For first this is a project for university, but in genereal this is a instrument that can be used to add booking posibility for some transportation unit.
 (In future, i hope, not now)

 # Dependencies
 - Spring Boot